-- Maintain the tax rate of \$0.591853 per \$100 assessed taxable value, which is lower than the effective tax rate and is one of the lowest municipal tax rates in Jefferson County; continue to provide \$15,000 Homestead Tax Exemptions for the elderly and the disabled. - Complete the Homer E. Nagel Public Safety Complex project-\$3.264M. - ➤ Continuation of street improvements to improve the transportation network-\$1.04M to include the re-surfacing of Canal Avenue between 27th Street and frontage road. - ➤ Commence study of Nederland Avenue to evaluate re-surfacing options, utility issues, and aesthetics and to provide an estimated cost. - ➤ Complete the Texas General Land Office CDBG Disaster Recovery Grant Round 2.2 projects-generators at the wastewater treatment plant and lift stations, traffic signal light upgrades, and sewer line replacement. - Conduct the 2014 Community Survey to gather public input on City services - Create a new Police Clerk position and a new Code Enforcement Officer position to protect Nederland neighborhoods and business areas. - Complete repairs to the walking trail at Doornbos Park, to the sundeck at the Doornbos Park pond, and various improvements at Reinstra Park. - Adopt a five-year Capital Improvement Plan.
+- ➤ Maintain the tax rate of \$0.591853 per \$100 assessed taxable value, which remains one of the lowest municipal tax rates in Jefferson County; continue to provide a \$15,000 Homestead Tax Exemption for the elderly and the disabled. - ➤ Continuation of street improvements (\$1,951,000) to improve the transportation network, including the re-surfacing of 18th Street (Canal Ave. to city limits), South 12th Street (Ave B to Ave H), South 9th Street (Ave B to Ave H), and South 21st Street (Nederland Ave. to Ave H), as well as concrete street repair on Avenue H. - Continue study of Nederland Avenue to evaluate re-surfacing options, utility issues, and aesthetics and to provide an estimated cost. - Complete the Texas General Land Office CDBG Disaster Recovery Grant Round 2.2 project-sewer line replacement (\$1,366,650). - Complete a Texas Community Development Block Grant waterline replacement project (\$275,000).

-- ➤ Complete the re-design of the City website providing a greater amount of and better organized information, as well as a greater emphasis on financial transparency. - Erect a "Welcome to Nederland" sign on Twin City Highway. - ➤ Enhance payment by credit card in the Utility Billing and Municipal Court departments to include online bill pay options for citizen convenience. - Adjust City Utility Rates to ensure the long-term fiscal stability of solid waste services. - > Purchase two Police patrol SUVs, eight Police patrol unit recording camera systems, a Streets concrete saw, an air compressor, a truck for Utility Billing, and two garbage trucks. - ➤ Commence a Waterline Replacement project in the amount of \$700,000. - Adopt a five-year Equipment Replacement Plan. - > Continue to reduce the crime rate. - Continuation of water and sewer line improvements in order to upgrade the City's utility infrastructure. - Improve workplace safety and reduce the number of injury claims. - ➤ Continue the strong relationship with the Nederland Economic Development Corporation and Chamber of Commerce in order to promote commerce and industrial growth. - > Continuation of residential and commercial growth in our City that will impact economic growth and opportunities for our citizenry.
+- Complete the interior/exterior re-paint of the South 5th Street elevated water tower. - Complete a Waterline Replacement project and other capital improvements to the Water System. - Complete the 2014 Community Survey to gather public input on City services - > Create a new Police Officer position, an Animal Control clerk position, a Dispatcher position, and a Computer Specialist position. - > Complete repairs to the walking trail and to the sundeck at Doornbos Park, as well as repairs/improvements to the tennis courts. - Complete installation of a splash park at the Nederland Swimming Pool, replacement of fencing at the Pool, re-surfacing of the Pool, and construction of Veterans Park adjacent to City Hall. - ➤ Commence installation of a new City shop and minor repairs/improvements at the Public Works Service Center. - ➤ Complete repairs/improvements to the Bob Henson Building utilized by the Inspections Department, Code Enforcement Officer, and Public Works Director. - Complete repairs to the Nederland Senior Citizen Center. - ➤ Complete the re-design of the City website providing a greater amount of and better organized information, as well as a greater emphasis on financial transparency. - Enhance payment by credit card in the Utility Billing and Municipal Court departments to include online bill pay options for citizen convenience. - ➤ Adjust City Utility Rates to ensure the long-term fiscal stability of water/wastewater and solid waste services. - ➤ Purchase two Police patrol SUVs, a vehicle for code enforcement, trucks for the Parks, Streets, and Water departments, a trailer for streets, a prisoner passenger van, a Nederland Avenue camera detection system, and a trash truck. - > Adopt a five-year Equipment Replacement Plan. - > Continue to reduce the crime rate. - Complete an actuarial study in accordance with Governmental Accounting Standards Board Statement 45. - ➤ Continuation of water and sewer line improvements in order to upgrade the City's utility infrastructure, including Community Development Block Grant project 713349. - ➤ Continue the strong relationship with the Nederland Economic Development Corporation and Chamber of Commerce in order to promote commerce and industrial growth. - ➤ Continuation of residential and commercial growth in our City that will impact economic growth and opportunities for our citizenry.